-Often as the growing season slows and we have been enjoying the fruits of our labor we forget to give back to the garden.
-We pull plants when they stop producing and leave the garden untouched until it is time for the fall yard cleanup.
-We rake leaves, pickup sticks and maybe till some leaves and compost into the garden to “put it to bed”.
+Plant a Green Manure and give back: Often as the growing season slows and we have been enjoying the fruits of our labor, we forget to give back to the garden.
+We pull plants when they stop producing and leave the garden untouched until it's time for fall yard cleanup.
+We rake leaves, pick up sticks, and maybe rototill some compost into the garden to “put it to bed”.

-The list is extensive, but below are some of the better known varieties.
+The list is extensive, but below are some of the better-known varieties.

 Now do you “Fallow”?